abhinavbibek/CodSoft/README.md

 # CodSoft
 This repository serves as a comprehensive collection of projects and tasks completed during my Python programming internship.
-The projects include classic applications such as a to-do list, calculator, password generator, rock-paper-scissors game, and a contact book.

 # To-Do List Application
 The To-Do List application is designed to help users manage their tasks effectively.
 The application is implemented in Python and utilizes data structures to organize and manipulate tasks.
 It offers the following functionalities: